Cubic interaction vertices for fermionic and bosonic arbitrary spin fields: Introduction

-\newsection{Free light-cone gauge massive and massless fields} The method suggested in Ref.\cite{Dirac:1949cp} reduces the problem of finding a new (light-cone gauge) dynamical system to the problem of finding a new solution of defining symmetry algebra commutators.
-Since in our case the defining symmetries are generated by the Poincar\'e algebra, we begin with a discussion of the realization of the Poincar\'e algebra on the space of massive and massless fields.
-We focus on free fields in this section.
+\newsection{Free light-cone gauge massive and massless fields} The method proposed in Ref.\cite{Dirac:1949cp} reduces the problem of finding a new dynamical system to the problem of finding a new solution to commutators of defining symmetry algebra.
+In our case, the defining symmetries are generated by the Poincar\'e algebra.
+We begin therefore with a discussion of the realization of the Poincar\'e algebra on the space of massive and massless fields.
+In this section, we consider free fields.